OPUS4/opus4-pdf/README.md

     pdf.covers.path = APPLICATION_PATH "/application/configs/covers"

-OPUS 4 comes with a simple demo cover template which can be used as the base for any custom template.
-To use this demo cover template, add this option:
+This package contains a simple demo cover template in the `test/_files` directory which can be used as the base for any custom template.
+To use this demo cover template, put this template into the covers directory that you've specified for `pdf.covers.path`, and add this option:

     pdf.covers.default = 'demo-cover.md'

-If you've created a custom PDF cover template, put this template into the covers directory that you've specified for `pdf.covers.path`.
-Then replace the value for the `pdf.covers.default` option with the template's file name (or path relative to the covers directory if your template is located in its own sub-directory).
+If you've created a custom PDF cover template replace the value for the `pdf.covers.default` option with your template's file name (or path relative to the covers directory if your template is located in its own subdirectory).

 You may optionally specify different cover templates to be used for certain OPUS 4 collections.
 To do so, you can map a collection-specific cover template to a certain collection ID: